Visyond/website-hugo/site/content/solutions/spreadsheet-collaboration-software.md

 topImage: /img/solutions/solutions_collaboration_top.png
 title: 'Collaborate Remotely on Spreadsheets, Analysis, and Reports'
 ThisSolutionIsFor: 'For Remote Work and Collaboration'
-topTitle: 'Collaborate Remotely on Spreadsheets, Analysis, and Reports'
+topTitle: 'Collaborate Remotely on Spreadsheets, <br> Analysis, and Reports'
 topSubTitle: >-
   Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the